new product process, key success factors, product management, adapt

 Read the following case study on a hypothetical manufacturer and their product development activities.
 Review their new product development process.
 Identify what they appeared to do well, and identify potential improvement areas for the future.

-This case focuses upon a new product development (nicknamed “The Moat”), which started its life in marketing meeting in August 2005.
+This case focuses upon a new product development (nicknamed “The Moat”), which started its life in marketing meeting last year.
 The following is an excerpt of that meeting’s discussion.